markbaaijens/rpmusicserver/README.md

     * [rpms/logs/backup-details/0](http://rpms/logs/backup-details/0)
   * disconnect backup-disk

-### Off-line viewing backup-data
+### Off-line backup-data viewing
 Backup-disk is formatted as ext4; for off-line viewing on your own PC, this format is natively supported on Linux, so it is plug-and-play.
 Windows however requires additional drivers for viewing ext-drives.
 And worse, MacOS does NOT support ext4 at all! (despite extX being open-source/open-standard).

 ## Disaster-recovery
 Disaster can come from anywhere: a broken Pi (very unlikely), a corrupt SD-card or a data-disk which get broken.
 In each case, the solution within RPMS is very simple
-* *broken Pi* => just obtain a new Pi which meets the system requirements (see above), swap the SD-card and boot up the Pi; nothing to do here anymore
+* *broken Pi* => just obtain a new Pi which meets the system requirements (see above), swap the SD-card and boot up the Pi (possible need to recoonect player, see Troubleshooting-section)
-* *corrupt SD-card* => re-burn en re-install RPMS (see above for instructions) on the same card (if the hardware is damaged, obtain a new card); then you can reboot the Pi and you are ready to go
+* *corrupt SD-card* => re-burn en re-install RPMS (see above for instructions) on the same card (if the hardware is damaged, obtain a new card); then you can reboot the Pi and you are ready to go (possible need to recoonect player, see Troubleshooting-section)
 * *data-disk crash* =>  b/c the backup-disk is an exact copy aka mirror of the data-disk and even of the same disk-type (ext4), you can simply swap them once the data-disk has been crashed.
-Just rename the label of the backup-disk from `usbbackup` to `usbdata`, connect the disk to the Pi and boot up.
+Just rename the label of the backup-disk from `usbbackup` to `usbdata` with your favourite disk-tool (Disks, gparted, etc.), connect the disk to the Pi and boot up.
 The backup-disk has been automagically changed into a data-disk by now and you can go on from the last backup that you made.
 Remember to make a backup to a new backup-disk immediately!